erlydtl/erlydtl/README.markdown

     when Locale::string(), Context::string().
   ```

+  Please, keep in mind, that if your templates where not specially
+  designed, you probably still need render time translations.
   See description of the `translation_fun` render option for more
   details on the translation `context`.

   Notice, you may instead pass a `fun/0`, `{Module, Function}` or
   `{Module, Function, Args}` which will be called recursively until it